 I am a contributing author to this book about neurodiversity which was edited by Dr. Steven Kapp.
 Published by Palgrave MacMillan, it was released Winter 2020 as an open source book that can be accessed electronically in full or in part by anyone for free!
 However, you can also obtain a physical copy of the book on Amazon if you’d like HERE.
 This book “marks the first historical overview of the autism rights branch of the neurodiversity movement, describing the activities and rationales of key leaders in their own words since it organized into a unique community in 1992.
 This critical analysis describes the formation of the autistic community and neurodiversity movement, progress in their influence on the broader autism community and field, and their possible threshold of the advocacy establishment, legendary actions which have shifted the landscape toward viewing autism in social terms of human rights and identity to accept, rather than as a medical collection of deficits and symptoms to cure.”

 As part of my work with AWN Network, I am part of an internal team currently coordinating the republication of an anthology on autism and gender that will be released in Spring 2021.
-It will feature several contributors from a previous work What Every Autistic Girl Wishes Her Parents Knew in addition to a new group of contributing authors, and will be released in softcover, hardcover, e-book, and audio book formats.
+Sincerely, Your Autistic Child: What People on the Autism Spectrum Wish Their Parents Knew About Growing Up, Acceptance, and Identity features several contributors from a previous work What Every Autistic Girl Wishes Her Parents Knew in addition to a new group of contributing authors, and will be released in softcover, hardcover, e-book, and audio book formats.
 The anthology editors are Emily Paige Ballou, Sharon daVanport, and myself, and we are being published by Beacon Press.

 Voices of Practice: New Stories of Scholarship